ImgBotApp/viveelsueno/site/content/_index.md

 label = "Make a donation"
 link = "#donate"
 [program.item_1]
+blurb = "Participants are offered a 40 hour / 2 week intensive business training by teaching group Yo Emprendedor at the David Kitson Library." title = "Intensive Business Training"
+[program.item_2]
-blurb = "Participants are offered a 40 hour/2 week intensive business training by teaching group Yo Emprendedor at the David Kitson Library.
-Topics include: Opportunities and Entrepreneurship, Presentation Abilities, Business Model, Finances &amp; Negotiation, Legalization in Costa Rica, Business Operating Procedures, Marketing and Customer Service, Financing Options, Projections, Business Products and Services." title = "40 hour/2 week Intensive Business Training" [program.item_2] blurb = "Participants are offered 10 months of 2 hour, twice weekly English classes, tailored to our participants individual businesses and taught by a TEFL certified instructor at the Nosara Spanish Institute." title = "English Classes"
+blurb = "Participants are offered 10 months of 2 hour, twice weekly English classes, tailored to our participants individual businesses and taught by a TEFL certified instructor at the Nosara Spanish Institute." title = "English Classes"